phoenix-rtos/libmcs/README.md

 # LibmCS

 This is the mathematical library for critical systems (LibmCS).

-It is being developed in compliance with ECSS E-ST-40 and Q-ST-80 to Category B.
+It has been developed in compliance with the European Cooperation for Space Standardization (ECSS) standards E-ST-40 and Q-ST-80 to criticality Category B and it is also compliant to the standards:

+- IEEE-754,
+- C18,
+- POSIX, and
+- MISRA C

-The library has been developed by GTD GmbH under the ESA Contract No. 4000130278/20/NL/ AS.
+The library has been developed by GTD GmbH under the ESA Contract No. 4000130278/20/NL/AS.

 The copyright and licensing condition of the library can be found in the COPYING.md file.

 ## Getting Started

+### Documentation Entry Point

+If you are a system engineer interested in assessing the possibility to include the LibmCS in your software project you may start reading the:

+- Software Release Document (OR-SRelD.00-ML)

+If you are a product assurance engineer interested in the aspects for the delta-qualification of the LibmCS for your specific project you may start reading the:

+- Qualification Guideline (OP-QG.00-ML)

+If you are a software engineer interested in using the library in your software project you can continue reading the following section and taking a look at the Software User Manual available in this repository.

+### Programmer's Entry Point

+To start using the LibmCS in your software project you can clone this repository and start configuring and compiling the library:

 ```
 > ./configure
 > make
 ```

-### Using Configure With Flags
+#### Using Configure With Flags

 For CI and similar activities it can be useful to not use an interactive script for the configuration as such it is also possible to call `configure` with flags which answer the questions otherwise asked interactively (if only some flags are set, the remaining questions will still be asked).
 The following flags can be set: